GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/3pln-stock-wiring-integration.md

 Pump Fuse (GC)        |F      |_there should be 2 wires_ <br />_in the connector to the fuse_

 > [!Warning|style:callout]
+> Misidentifying connections may result in a damaged control system!
+Please [ask for help](readme.md#build-process) in your Discord install-help thread if unsure.
+>
 > Stock wiring colors and connector positions (especially at the pump) may not match the schematics and pictures.
 Please make sure the wiring matches the stock [schematic](#schematics) for your machine before continuing.

 Here are the stock pump connections for clarity.